aqipro/aqilink-docs/docs/reference/nuxeo-reference-open-in-sap.md

 Once the feature is enabled, this is the user experience in Nuxeo.

-1) The user navigates to a document, stored from SAP.
+1) The user navigates to a document which was stored from SAP.
 2) A new action command is available on the Document Actions menu.
-   1)  He must make sure that metadata from SAP has been already replicated and the facet *SAP Replicated Details* is available on the document.
+   > The command is available as soon as the facet *SAP Replicated Details* is available on the document.
+Depending on the runtime of the [Task](/configuration/aqishare/tasks) job which adds this facet, this may take some time (the time specified in the [CRON expression](/configuration/aqishare/tasks#property-trigger)).

 ![UX Open in SAP Nuxeo](../_media/reference/open_in_sap_user_0.png)

-3) The user click on the action command "Open in SAP".
+3) The user clicks the action command "Open in SAP".
-4) The SAP WebGUI opens in a new browser window.
+4) The SAP WebGUI opens in a new browser session.
 5) The user must enter his SAP credentials to login to the SAP system.
-6) He will be immediately redirected to the SAP Business Object associated with the current document in Nuxeo.
+6) Once done, the user is immediately redirected to the SAP Business Object associated with the current document in Nuxeo.
 ![UX Open in SAP](../_media/reference/open_in_sap_user_1.png)
 7) The user can now continue his work on the SAP Business Object.